essential-randomness/ao3-bsky-labeler/README.md

 As an example, this repository includes a labeler for setting your favorite of the five elements (Earth, Fire, Air, Water, Love) to your profile.
 You can edit the labels, descriptions, and other parameters in the `src/constants.ts` file.

+### Labeler Creation Steps

+The process of creating a labeler requires a few different steps:

+1. Turn your account into a labeler account (`bunx @skyware/labeler setup`)
+2. Create the set of posts that people will interact with to set their labels (`bun set-posts`)
+3. Add the labels to the labeler itself (`bun set-labels` or `bunx @skyware/labeler label add`)
+4. Create a server to host the labeler on and serve labels

 ## Prerequisites

 - [Node.js](https://nodejs.org/) 21 or later